StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 ### Service name

-The value from `service.name` is used as a primary means to identify a component in the StackState Topology Perspective.
+The value from `service.name` is used as a primary means to identify a component in the Rancher Observability Topology Perspective.
 A `spans.serviceName` key is also created in the Traces Perspective to identify if the trace in the Traces Perspective matches the component in the Topology Perspective.

 | |                |
 |:---|:---------------|